We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - peaches and pears

-Whole grains are another common bloating culprit.
-While whole grains are promoted as healthier than their refined counterparts, their high-fiber content can cause bloating.
 Fiber is an important part of a heart-healthy diet, but you should gradually increase the amount you eat.
-Instead of switching from refined white grains to whole grain all at once, try replacing one version at a time to see how your body reacts.
+For example, instead of switching from refined white grains to whole grains all at once, try replacing one product at a time to see how your body reacts.

 By now, you know that eating too much salt can cause a slew of long-term health problems, including high blood pressure.
 In the short term, an extra salty meal may lead to water retention, which causes bloating.